 Enjoining good and forbidding evil is from the [types] of Jihaad.
 Indeed Allaah described the people of Eemaan that indeed they enjoin good and forbid evil.
 [Allaah (The Most High) said]:

 الَّذِينَ إِن مَّكَّنَّاهُمْ فِي الْأَرْضِ أَقَامُوا الصَّلَاةَ وَآتَوُا الزَّكَاةَ وَأَمَرُوا بِالْمَعْرُوفِ وَنَهَوْا عَنِ الْمُنكَرِ ۗ وَلِلَّهِ عَاقِبَةُ الْأُمُورِ

 Those (Muslim rulers) who, if We give them power in the land, (they) order for Iqamat-as-Salat. [i.e. to perform the five compulsory congregational Salat (prayers) (the males in mosques)], to pay the Zakat and they enjoin Al-Ma’ruf (i.e. Islamic Monotheism and all that Islam orders one to do), and forbid Al-Munkar (i.e. disbelief, polytheism and all that Islam has forbidden) [i.e. they make the Qur’an as the law of their country in all the spheres of life].
 And with Allah rests the end of (all) matters (of creatures).
 [22:41]

-Therefore, it is obligated on us to always enjoin good and forbid evil, (for) without it we will lose the characteristic of being described as the best of all nations and people of authority in the earth.
-And we will inflict evil and destruction upon ourselves.
+Therefore, it is obligated on us to always enjoin good and forbid evil, [for] without it we will lose that quality that makes us the best of all nations and people of authority in the earth, and bring about evil and destruction upon ourselves.
 Allaah [The Blessed and Most High] said:

 إِنَّ الْإِنسَانَ لَفِي خُسْرٍ